 How Much Does It Cost for a Business Coach?

 Business coach pricing will vary based on a variety of factors, including their area of expertise, the professional services they provide, and the typical outcomes that their clients are able to achieve.
-Every agency coach has their own unique pricing model based on their offerings.
+Every business development coach has their own unique pricing model based on their offerings.

-In general, coaches tend to identify the level or results that their clients achieve and ensure that an agency who hires them as a coach could expect to achieve 7 to 10 times more value into their business than they are collecting as coaching fees, assuming the client puts in the effort to make the recommended changes.
+In general, business coaches should identify the level or results that their clients seek to achieve and ensure that a professional services firm or digital marketing agency who hires them as a coach could expect to achieve 7 to 10 times more value into their business than they are paying out as coaching fees, assuming the client puts in the effort to make the recommended changes.

 Among coaches that service marketing agencies specifically, a one-off coaching session will cost between $500 and $2,000+ depending on which coach you choose to engage with.

-To keep a marketing agency specific coach on retainer, coaching fees generally range from $1,250 to $4,000+ per month.
+To keep an industry specific coach, like a digital marketing agency coach on retainer, coaching fees generally range from $1,000 to $4,000+ per month.

 Many agencies find it more valuable in the long run to have a business development coach on retainer.
 This provides the opportunity for you to build a relationship and receive guidance on your tough challenges.
 You can implement the changes your coach suggests and then evaluate the outcomes to move toward sustainable, long-term progress.

-Sometimes business coaches will offer other fundamental services—such as marketing packages for your company—which are an additional cost but also yield additional value and an array of other benefits that you’d want to invest in, one way or another.
+Sometimes business coaches will offer other fundamental services—such as business development strategy for your company—which are an additional cost but also yield additional value and an array of other benefits that you’d want to invest in, one way or another.